Last Updated on February 10th, 2020

 We come here to work but when the weekend comes, there are plenty of things to do.

 Some people, who don’t know much about Ukraine, think this country doesn’t have a lot for a traveler.
-In reality, there are tons of activities to do and places to visit during the weekend or longer.
+In reality, there are quite a few cool cities in Ukraine to visit, tons of activities to do and places to visit during the weekend or longer.
 Also, Ukraine is one of the best places to visit in Europe in winter for some magic.

 First, there are a lot of things to experience in each major city.
 But besides cities, Ukraine is a large country and it has a lot to offer.
 There are beautiful forests, national parks, blue lakes, waterfalls, and reservoirs.
 You can go skiing in the Carpathians Mountains in the West or go swimming in the Black Sea in the south.
 There is even a desert.
 And don’t forget about the variety of wineries.
 Adding to that, there are castles and old fortresses.
 Soviet remnants to explore and the World Famous Chernobyl Zone.